rampion/rotations-twists-and-plaits/README.md

 To implement plaits, we'll be sending some values forwards and some values backwards.
 We can't just use a `State s` or a `Backwards (State s)` applicative functor, we need both.
-The combined applicative functor is known as a [Tardis](https://hackage.haskell.org/package/tardis/docs/Control-Monad-Tardis.html).
+The applicative functor that sends state forwards and backwards is called a [Tardis](https://hackage.haskell.org/package/tardis/docs/Control-Monad-Tardis.html).

 ```haskell